wzli/BetaZero/README.md

 1. There will be a single deep neural network to approximate the value function of an input game state
   * An additional policy/action model is omitted by design, given the assumption that the valid action space and state transitions for any given state is already known from provided game rules
   * Deciding on which action to take based on itterating through value predictions of each possible state transition is easily compuatable given the action space for boardgames are relatively small (>400 moves even for a large game like GO)
+  * Reduces complexity of problem and promotes reduces network redundancy assuming that large similarities shared from one state to the next
   * Allow for more tractable mechanism of action/policy selection and hueistically directed value network updates.

 2. Combine Exploration and Explotation into a single process during Policy/Action selection